pola-rs/polars/examples/README.md

 # Word of warning

 These examples may be heavily out of date.
-Please refer to the documentation to see up to date examples.
+Please refer to the documentation to see up-to-date examples.